Jordin221/About-me/README.md

 #-🎮 I love playing games and watching anime

-#-🌱i'm learning about open souce this summer.
+#-🌱i'm learning about open source this summer.